CodeFlowBench: A Multi-turn, Iterative Benchmark for Complex Code Generation: Experiments

 \paragraph{Dependency Structure Challenges in Multi-turn Scenarios} A deeper analysis of solved problems reveals a striking imbalance: the majority of correctly addressed cases correspond to problems with simple, linear dependency structures (e.g., shallow call graphs or sequential compositions).
 However, as problem architectures evolve toward modular and hierarchical dependencies (e.g., nested function calls, interdependent components), models exhibit significant performance degradation.
 This phenomenon is empirically validated in Figure \ref{fig:Multi-turn Pass@1}, which illustrates the Pass@1 scores across varying turn counts.
 The consistent performance trajectory demonstrates the inherent challenges in multi-turn code generation, where curves initially high for 1-2 turn problems and followed by sharp decline as turn counts increase.
 Even top-performing models fail to solve problems requiring more than six turns.
 This underscores the critical limitation to balance local correctness and global integration across iterative development cycles.

 To quantity dependency structure complexity, we introduce the \textit{Dependency Structure Complexity (DSC)} metric, defined as the ratio of total turns to the maximum depth in the AST.
 Figure \ref{fig:DSC-pass1} presents the models' performance across different DSC intervals, revealing that most models perform well on problems with linear dependency structures but struggle significantly as the dependency structure becomes more complex.
-For space reason, we leave more discussion in Appendix \ref{sec: DSC}.
+For a problem, the DSC metric is defined as:

+Recall that the overall-turn and overall-depth of a problem are derived from its AST, corresponding to the number of nodes and the depth of its AST.
+Based on this, we can see that a high \textit{DSC} value indicates a problem with a complex dependency structure.
+Figure \ref{fig:DSC-pass1} presents the \textit{pass@1} scores of models across different \textit{DSC} intervals.
+It can be observed that most models are only capable of solving problems with \textit{DSC} equal to 1, which corresponds to a simple linear dependency structure.
+Only a few leading models are able to solve a limited number of problems with \textit{DSC} values below 1.33.
+All models struggle significantly when faced with problems involving more complex structures.

 \paragraph{Fine-Grained Error Types in Multi-turn Generation} Given the significant performance gap between models in multi-turn and single-turn scenarios, we conducted studies to identify the underlying reasons.
 We categorized errors into three primary types: (1) \textbf{Incomplete Reasoning (IR):} Models often handle only straightforward "happy-path" cases and fail to generalize.
 They may oversimplify key requirements, omit boundary or atypical cases, or choose naive algorithms whose logic or performance collapses on larger inputs.
 This reflects a limitation in the models' reasoning abilities.
 (2) \textbf{Insufficient Globalization (IG):} While a function's logic may run correctly in isolation, it may omit necessary imports, global constants, or shared-state interactions, preventing proper integration into the broader application or runtime.
 This indicates a limitation in the models' ability to manage global context.
 (3) \textbf{Instruction Misinterpretation (IM):} Given multi-turn prompts, models could solve isolated subproblems but lack a coherent understanding of the overarching goal.
 Typical failures include misusing helper functions or implementing disorganized code within the top-level function, i.e. incorrect integration of components.
 To quantify the distribution of errors, we randomly sampled examples from \textit{CodeFlowBench-Comp} and \textit{CodeFlowBench-Repo}.
 The error categories are manually annotated by authors.
 The proportion is calculated in Table \ref{tab:error-distribution}.